 Unfortunately, cartilage does not heal on its own.
 Cartilage injuries are chronic and often get worse as time goes on.
 If conservative treatment has not worked to relieve pain, surgery is often the next step.
-Often, the analogy of an ice skating rink can be used to explain this damage to cartilage.
+One can use the analogy of an ice skating rink to explain this damage to cartilage.
 When you are young, your cartilage is smooth as the ice before an ice hockey game.
 As you age, injuries can cause bumps or divots in your cartilage.
 The same is true to the nice smooth ice and its appearance after the ice hockey game.
 The ice is no longer smooth, it is rough with chips and divots.

 Traditional Surgical Treatment Options for Damaged Knee Cartilage:

 - Also called debridement and lavage.
-Damaged cartilage is trimmed off, and then the area is cleansed with sterile water.
+The physician will trim the cartilage and irrigate with water.
 Chondroplasty may offer temporary relief but does not repair the cartilage.

 - Such as microfracture, abrasion arthroplasty, and subchondral drilling.
 Small holes are drilled into the bone, allowing blood and bone marrow cells to seep out.
 This creates a blood clot that forms repair tissue.
 The surgical techniques form closer to fibrocartilage tissue rather than the more durable hyaline cartilage found in normal articular cartilage.